 Technical Challenges

-Content Creation: Biggest Challenge for 21.8% of Creators
+Content Creation: Biggest Challenge for 31% of Creators

-Time to Manage Site.
-It takes one person an average of 15 hours a week to manage a membership.
+Creating a content marketing and social media strategy is necessary to bring in new leads, but executing it can take time and energy.
+It takes one person an average of 18 hours a week to manage a membership.
 Memberships can be significant time investments, especially for solopreneurs who also have full-time jobs.

 Evidence that Proves Membership Sites Work